 This is definitely one of them.

 Inoue is trying to heal her, in some yellow-hued dome of magic.
-But it's taking too long.
+But it is taking too long.
+Her healing never takes this long.

 'It's taking too.
 Fucking.
 Long.'